 Before working out and after showering, use a deodorant that works for you.
 If you prefer roll-on deodorants, go for Rexona’s Powder Dry Roll-On, as these come in clear formulas that don’t clump up mid-day or leave white streaks when pulling on a shirt.

-If you’re looking for a spray variant that’s convenient and quick drying, try the Dove Aerosol Original Nourished and Smooth Deodorant Spray.
-This not only prevents excess sweating, but also eliminates bacteria that may cause unpleasant odors.
+If you’re looking for a spray variant that’s convenient and quick-drying, try the Dove Aerosol Original Nourished and Smooth Deodorant Spray.
+Not only does this prevent excess sweating but it also eliminates bacteria that may cause unpleasant odors.

-It’s important to wash clothes that have been in contact with sweat before wearing it again.
-This helps prevent bacteria from harbouring on your clothes.
-A good laundry tip before washing your activewear is to air them out first, so that the smell doesn’t stick to them!
+It’s important to wash clothes that have been in contact with sweat before wearing them again.
+This helps prevent bacteria from harboring on your clothes.
+A good laundry tip, which doubles as a body odor solution, is to air out your sweaty workout clothes before washing them so that the smell doesn’t linger!

 Aside from practicing good grooming habits, you need to take into consideration what you eat because certain kinds of food can affect how you smell.
 For example — onions, garlic, and curry can be carried into your sweat.
 Vegetables that are high in sulfur, such as broccoli, cauliflower, and kale may also have an impact on your scent, as these fibrous vegetables don’t get digested right away and create hydrogen sulfide — known to produce an unpleasant, egg-like smell.

 While you don’t need to stop eating these kinds of food, it's essential to have a balanced diet.
 Make sure your meals include healthy fruits and vegetables to help neutralize your scent!

 Let these easy body odor solution tips allow you to confidently and comfortably work out or play sports more often.
 Got a gym buddy or teammate who might appreciate this article?
 Share it with them!